solo-io/gloo/docs/content/reference/api/github.com/solo-io/gloo/projects/gloo/api/grpc/validation/gloo_validation.proto.sk.md

 A validation report represents the warnings and errors that produced during a single translation loop of a proxy.
-If no warnings or errors are produced, the report is empty.

 ```yaml
 "proxyReport": .gloo.solo.io.ProxyReport